 Several iconic seas circle the Italian peninsula, comprising views from charming coastal towns pinned to lush headlands.
-Across the countryside, cities and fortresses punctuate the rolling landscape, opening their doors to families who wish to unpack the origins of Ancient Roman civilization.
+Across the countryside, cities and fortresses punctuate the rolling landscape, opening their doors to families who wish to unpack the origins of Roman civilization.
 All ages can absorb the marvelous atmosphere and signature experiences during family vacations in the Mediterranean.

-There are plenty of Italian islands scattered throughout the Tyrrhenian, Ionian, Adriatic, and Ligurian Seas.
+There are plenty of Italian islands scattered throughout the Tyrrhenian, Ionian, Adriatic, and Ligurian seas.
 The most famous, Sicily and Sardinia, capture the Mediterranean’s coastal beauty like no other place in the world.

 Thoughts of Venice conjure images of gondolas gliding across canals that weave between ancient buildings.

 This typical view of Venice is worth every second and your family will adore a cruise across the Venetian canals to boutiques, museums, markets, and more.

 You may choose gondolas as your main mode of transportation around Venice, set sail during sunset past significant Venetian sites that your gondolier will share stories about, or access nearby beaches via gondola to relax and soak up the sunshine during your perfect Italy family vacation.

 Learn more: A Guide to Planning a Gondola Ride in Venice

 Traveling to Italy with kids will give you dreams of iconic sites, but before you explore the hidden charms of Pisa and the magnificent museums and monuments scattered around the Tuscan city, be sure to stop at the Tower of Pisa to capture a quintessential snapshot of your children leaning against the iconic building.